sean7512/RestEssentials/README.md

 }
 ```

-### Making a GET Request and parsing the response as raw JSON (not using Swift 4's Codable).
+### Making a GET Request and parsing the response as raw JSON (not using Swift 4's Codable)

 ```swift
 import RestEssentials